 - Taking criticisms as a personal attack.

-- Afraid to say anything so you remain quiet.
+- Afraid to say anything, so you remain quiet.

 - Blame yourself if things go wrong.

-- Do not take risks.
+- Reluctance to take risks.

-d.
-First Step is to Validate Your Fear.
+D. First Step is to Validate Your Fear.

-e.
-Determine the Cause of Your Fear.
+E. Determine the Cause of Your Fear of Rejection.

-For example, knowing what is causing your heart rate to increase or your breathing rate to jump up or the sweaty hands is nothing more than a normal response to meeting someone new is calming.
-You know it is not from some medical or physical defect.
+For example, knowing what caused your heart rate to increase, your breathing rate to jump, or your hand to sweat are normal responses to meeting someone new.
+Understanding these conditions are not from some medical or physical defect is calming.

-Knowledge by itself cures or reduces fears.
+Knowledge by itself can cure or reduce fears.

 It is usually based on four different negative thoughts.

-You must do this intentionally so that the stranger knows it is not a simple glance around the room.
-If they make eye-contact that lasts for one second or more, then that’s a good sign.
+You must do this intentionally, so the stranger knows it is not a simple glance around the room.
+Eye contact that lasts for one second or more is a good sign.
 If they simile or nod, it indicates receptiveness to a conversation.